PointCloudLibrary/pcl/doc/advanced/content/pcl2.rst

      * Host is a main layer for calling GPU functionality.
 Users and non-GPU part of PCL will run GPU via this.

        * It must have CUDA-independent interface, i.e. headers from it must be compiled with gcc, cl, etc.
        * Algorithms receive input data uploaded to GPU(ex.
 DeviceArray_<T>) and output is in GPU memory as well.
-So that output from one algorithm can be passed as input to another without downloading/uploading.
+So that output from one algorithm can be passed as input to another algorithm (or even library) without downloading/uploading.
-       * pcl::cuda (can depend on float4, cudaEvent_t, etc.) or pcl::gpu (completely independent, ATI/Intel support in future?) namespaces.
+       * namespace pcl::cuda (can depend on float4, cudaEvent_t, etc.) or pcl::gpu (completely independent, ATI/Intel support in future?) namespaces.
 Do we need the second?

      * Device layer contains code that is built with for NVidia's compiler.